Eternal Boy

 Eternal Boy is an American pop punk band from Pittsburgh, Pennsylvania, which had been called The SpacePimps prior to 2017.
 The group have released five full-length albums and have an extensive touring history that includes years on the Vans Warped Tour, as well as touring in China, Japan, USA, Canada and Europe.
 The debut Eternal Boy album, Awkward Phase, charted on five of the Billboard charts in 2017 (the Billboard 200, Heatseekers, Top Independent Albums, Top Rock Albums, and Top Vinyl Albums charts).
 In April 2021, Eternal Boy released their 2nd overall album, Bad Days Are Over, which charted for 4 weeks in Billboard top 100 New Albums.
 Additionally, Bad Days Are Over, was on the nomination ballot for 3 Grammy's in 2021: Best Alternative Album, Best Rock Album and Best Rock Performance.
+The band released their most recent album, "Little Room to Breathe," in July 2024.
+The record was put on the Grammy nomination ballot for the 2nd album in a row, this time landing noms for Best Rock Performance and best Rock Album.

 Career

 Early years

 The band met while in high school, where they began covering songs of other pop-punk artists.
 After winning a battle of the bands in Pittsburgh, they began playing more extensively in the region, which eventually led to touring all across the United States.
 Bahl attended a strict private high school in Pittsburgh where he started the band.
 The band draws their influence from the early 2000's pop punk glory days.

 Throughout the early years, the band worked through the ups and downs of earning their education while building up the band.
 Bahl holds an undergraduate and master's degree from the University of Pittsburgh, and completed his Ph.D. from Duquesne University.
 Harbulak has a degree in mathematics from California University of Pennsylvania.
 Bahl has published papers and presented in the field of Marketing, Analytics, and Entertainment Marketing.